Haise777/OPZBackup/README.md

 * Backup of text channels to a database file
   - All of channel's messages.
   - Full file backup support without any file type limitations.
+  - Blacklist specified users from being saved on the backup.

 ## How To Use